dreikanter/public-static/README.md

 Command line format:

-	ps <command> [parameters]
+	pub <command> [parameters]

-`ps` command becomes available after proper package installation.
-If you prefer "xcopy install" or don't have enough privileges on destination system, you should use `python ps.py` command instead of shortcut.
+`pub` command becomes available after proper package installation.
+If you prefer "xcopy install" or don't have enough privileges on destination system, you should use `python pub.py` command instead of shortcut.

 Available commands: